ballerina-platform/ballerina-spec/beps/platform/1462_distribution_strategy_for_ballerina_modules.md

 This proposal makes two separate classification decisions explicit.
 The first decides which organization a module is published under (`ballerina` vs. `ballerinax`).
-The second, which only applies within `ballerina/*`, decides whether the module ships inside the core distribution or is Central-only.
+The second only applies within `ballerina/*`, and decides whether the module ships inside the core distribution or is Central-only.
-The two decisions are independent: a module's org is never decided by whether it ships inside the installer, and its distribution placement is never decided by which org it happens to be published under.
+Within `ballerina/*`, these two decisions are independent: a module's org is never decided by whether it ships inside the installer, and its distribution placement is never decided merely by org membership, but by the separate foundational/specialized classification in the next section.
+`ballerinax/*` modules remain Central-only unconditionally, exactly as they are today; this proposal does not introduce a bundling decision for them.

 ### 1. Defining `ballerina` vs. `ballerinax`